Antonio Segni: First government

-Segni's first government is widely considered among the most important cabinets in the history of the republic.
-During his premiership, in 1955, Italy became a member of the United Nations (UN).
-While, in March 1957, Segni signed the Treaty of Rome, which brought about the creation of the European Economic Community (EEC), between Belgium, France, Italy, Luxembourg, the Netherlands and West Germany.
+Segni's first government is widely considered among the most important cabinets in the history of the Republic.
+During his premiership, in 1955, Italy became a member of the United Nations (UN) in 1955.
+In March 1957, Segni signed the Treaty of Rome, which brought about the creation of the European Economic Community (EEC), between Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany.
 The Treaty of Rome still remains one of the two most important treaties in the modern-day European Union (EU).

 Segni had always been a strong supporter of European integration; according to him, in a world governed by great powers, European unity was the only possible way to influence the world.
 He also strengthened relations with West Germany, becoming a close friend of Konrad Adenauer.
 As premier, he also had to face the complicated Suez crisis of 1956, in which he staunchly defended Italy's economic interests in the area, always bearing in mind the need to safeguard Atlantic and European solidarity.

-During his premiership, he often had conflict with Amintore Fanfani.
-The secretary of the DC believed, in fact, that the government should have a more critical attitude towards the Anglo-French choices.
-Moreover, the brutal Soviet repression of the Hungarian Revolution, in 1956, further divided Segni and Fanfani.
+During his premiership, Segni often had conflict with Fanfani, who believed that the government should have a more critical attitude towards the Anglo-French choices.
+Moreover, the brutal Soviet repression of the Hungarian Revolution of 1956 further divided Segni and Fanfani.
 Segni opposed an anti-communist legislative intervention, as Fanfani asked.
 The clash between the two leaders was so bitter that Segni threatened to resign.
-He noted in his diary: "The events of Hungary are unfortunately subjected to repressive political speculation.
+In his diary, Segni wrote: "The events of Hungary are unfortunately subjected to repressive political speculation.
 I refuse to speculate on them."

 In domestic policy, Segni's government was particularly active in judiciary policies.
-A law established the National Council of Economy and Labor as well as the Superior Council of the Judiciary.
-However, the most important event of all was the official opening of the Constitutional Court of Italy.

-In 1957, political tensions arose between President Gronchi and Foreign Affairs Minister Gaetano Martino, regarding government's foreign policy.
-In May 1957, the PSDI withdrew its support for the government and on 6 May, Segni resigned.
+A law established the National Council of Economy and Labour (CNEL), as well as the Superior Council of the Judiciary.
+The most important event of all was the official opening of the Constitutional Court of Italy.
+In 1957, political tensions arose between the Italian president Gronchi and foreign affairs minister Gaetano Martino, regarding government's foreign policy.
+In May 1957, the PSDI withdrew its support for the government, and Segni resigned on 6 May.
 On 20 May, Adone Zoli sworn in as new head of government.

 After the premiership

-In July 1958, Zoli resigned, after having lost his majority in the Parliament, and Fanfani became Prime Minister again.
-Segni was appointed Deputy Prime Minister and Minister of Defence.
+In July 1958, Zoli resigned, after having lost his majority in the Italian Parliament, and Fanfani became the prime minister again.
+Segni was appointed Deputy Prime Minister of Italy and the country's Minister of Defence.

-As minister, he worked to represent the interests of the Italian armed forces, increasing wages and social securities for retired veterans, as well as strengthening military equipment and weapons.
+As minister, Segni worked to represent the interests of the Italian Armed Forces, increasing wages and social securities for retired veterans, as well as strengthening military equipment and weapons.
 He also accepted NATO missile bases for atomic weapons, convinced that they were a necessary tool to ensure the defence of Italy more than a danger that exposed the country to possible reprisals.

-In January 1959, a conspicuous group of Christian Democrats started voting against their own government, forcing Fanfani to resign on 26 January 1959, after only six months in power.
+In January 1959, a conspicuous group of Christian Democrats started voting against their own government, forcing Fanfani to resign on 26 January 1959 after six months in power.